MrOctopus/nl_mcm/wiki/Quickstart Guide.md

 Scriptname myModMCM extends nl_mcm_module
 ```

-Then register the name of the current page in OnInit, and define the mod name and Default page in OnPageInit.
+Then register the name of the current page in OnInit, and set the mod name and default/landing page (*OPTIONAL*), in OnPageInit.

 ```papyrus
 Scriptname myModMCM extends nl_mcm_module